IBM/nicedoc.io/docs/README.md

 ![](https://i.imgur.com/mhcZDJ8.png)

-Add the abbility to add comments.
+Add the ability to add comments.
 The comments works similar to Twitter Threads, where the started point is a previous sentence writtent in the documentation.

 The comment can be created using your GitHub credentials.